 An humanitarian parole is filed through a port of entry and is typically adjudicated within several days after the port receives the application.
 It is a one-time entry permission.
 Once it is approved, the applicant can only cross the border through the port that approves the application.
 For more information on Humanitarian Parole Applications, call us at 416-962-2623 or 1-866-760-2623 or email us.

 If you have been granted a pardon in Canada for your criminal convictions, this does not mean that you are now able to enter the United States.
-Although pardons are looked on favorably as part of a US Waiver application, you are still inadmissible to the US unless you obtain a Waiver.
+Although pardons are looked on favourably as part of a US Waiver application, you are still inadmissible to the US unless you obtain a Waiver.

 How Immigroup can help you get a US Waiver